-If you want to have an access to Map object for example to add new layers, markers or anything else, please follow the rest of this article.
+If you want to have access to the Map object for example to add new layers, markers, or anything else, please follow the rest of this article.

-Let’s introduce and initialize map variable and add a simple marker to the map.
-We need some modifications in our MapComponent code.
+Let’s introduce and initialize the map variable and add a simple marker to the map.
+We need some modifications to our MapComponent code.